-Filter setting of smallest diameter Button Display the smallest diameter found (default setting) 1<< Display the next smaller diameter found < Display the next larger diameter found > Display the largest diameter found.
-The TNC sets the filter for the smallest diameter to the value set for the largest diameter >> Filter setting of largest diameter Button Filter setting of largest diameter Display the smallest diameter found.
-The TNC sets the filter for the largest diameter to the value set for the smallest diameter Button << Display the smallest diameter found.
-The TNC sets the filter for the largest diameter to the Display the smallest diameter found.
-The TNC sets the filter for the largest diameter to the value set for the smallest diameter <<
+lcon Filter setting of smallest diameter 1<< Display the smallest diameter found (default setting) < Display the next smaller diameter found Display the next larger diameter found Display the largest diameter found.
+The TNC sets the filter for the smallest diameter to the value set for the largest diameter Icon Filter setting of largest diameter lcon << Display the smallest diameter found.
+The TNC sets the filter for the largest diameter to the value set for the smallest diameter Display the smallest diameter found.
+The TNC sets the filter for the largest diameter to the << Display the smallest diameter found.
+The TNC sets the filter for the largest diameter to the value set for the smallest diameter

-With the apply path optimization option on (default setting), the TNC sorts the selected machining positions for the most efficient possible tool path.
-You can have the tool paths displayed by clicking the "Show tool path" icon, see "Basic settings", page 236.
+You can have the tool path displayed by clicking the Show tool path icon, see "Basic settings", page 249.